Tents on the East side

 We accept WIC & FMNP checks.(Arizona's Women, Infant and Children's Nutrition Program) Keep an eye out for the signs.

 Boricura Farms attends every other Saturday from Silver City New Mexico with his Puerto Rican style cooking and salsa.

-Che and Jeremy are finally back with their hydroponically grown cherry tomatoes, beef steak tomatoes and more!
-Come get some for an awesome summer treat!
+Che and Jeremy will be back with their hydroponically grown cherry tomatoes, beef steak tomatoes and more!

 will be back with their delicious handmade ceviche and avocado salsa and cool drinks.